Barnet Homes manages three different kinds of tenancy:

 - Dollis Valley

-A non-secure tenancy is a weekly tenancy, which can be ended by giving four weeks notice and then obtaining an automatic possession order from the court.
+A non-secure tenancy is a weekly tenancy and does not have an end date also but it can be ended by giving four weeks notice and then obtaining an automatic possession order from the court.